Treating Dental & Oral Issues

 Bone grafting

 Bone grafting is required once gum illness causes harm to the bone encompassing the foundation of your tooth.
-The doctor does the bone grafting to the broken bone with a graft, taking from your bone, an artificial bone, or a given bone.
+The doctor does the bone grafting to the broken bone with a graft taken from your bone, an artificial bone, or a given bone.

 Soft tissue grafts